Shachi12Shukla/HTML-Projects/README.md

-# HTML-Projects
+# HTML Projects

-A repository of HTML exercises and projects for practice and demonstration.
+A collection of HTML projects and exercises for learning, practice, and demonstration.
+This repository serves as a personal playground to explore core HTML concepts and build structured web pages.

+## 📁 Contents

+- Mini projects
+- Practice exercises
+- Concept-based demos (forms, tables, semantic tags, etc.)